dexterbulaong/Music_Genre_App/README.md

 # Music Genre Classifying Android App

 This project was migrated from gitlab.
-The purpose of this app was to learn the basics of Android development and Machine Learning.
+The purpose of this app was to further explore Android development and Machine Learning.

 ## Description